VivreTech/jquery-simple-pop/readme.md

-# Simple modal/popup for inline elements based on CSS
+# Simple Modal/Popup for inline elements

 ## How to use this plugin